SQL server allows us to transform a row- level data into a columnar data using SQL Pivot.

 Implementing Dynamic Pivot table

-As we have seen how to transfer row- level data into columnar data using pivot, that is fine but the real challenge comes when in future one more subject is added in the subject table and our query supposed to be displayed the data for that subject as well but we have hard coded the subjects columns in our query.
+As we have seen how to transform row- level data into columnar data using pivot which is absolutely fine but the real challenge comes when in future one more subject is added to the subject table and we expect from our pivot query to display the data for that newly added subject but it does not display because we have hard coded the subjects columns in our pivot query.

-Then in this case again we have to modify our pivot query to display that new added subject data in query output, Other wise it will keep displaying data only for those four subjects ..
+So, to avoid this situation we implement dynamic pivoting.
+Let’s modify pivot query to display that new added subject data in query output, other wise it keeps on displaying the data only for those four hard coded subjects.

-So to avoid such issue we can create a dynamic pivot query, In this query we will create a dynmaic column name list that will dirctly fetch unique subjects name from subject table and create a dynamic column name list for pivot table.
+Now, we create a dynamic column name list that will directly fetch unique subjects name from subject table and create a dynamic column name list for pivot table.

-So whenever a new subject is added in subject table, we do not need to worry about that as dynamic column list will add this in pivot query automatically.
+So, whenever a new subject is added in subject table, we no need to worry about that as dynamic column list will add that subject in pivot query automatically.

 DECLARE @colnameList varchar(200) SET @colnameList = NULL SELECT @colnameList = COALESCE(@colnameList + ',','') + SubjectName FROM Subjects; DECLARE @SQLQuery NVARCHAR(MAX) SET @SQLQuery = 'SELECT StudID , '+@colnameList+' FROM ( SELECT SM.StudID, S.SubjectName, SM.Score FROM StudentMarks SM INNER JOIN Subjects S ON Sm.SubjectID = S.SubjectID ) AS tbl PIVOT ( Sum(Score) FOR SubjectName IN ('+@colnameList+') ) as pvt' EXEC(@SQLQuery)

-As you can see, this time we have not passed any hard coded subject names for table columns.
-It is fetched automatically from subject table.
+As you can see, this time we have not provided any hard coded subject for pivot table columns and it is fetched automatically from subject table.

-Lets add one more column in subject table to see whether it display that new subject in query output or not.
+Lets, add one more column in subject table to see whether it displays that newly added subject in query’s output or not.